scottmuc/scottmuc.github.com/source/_posts/2014-11-05-joining-soundcloud-and-moving-to-berlin.markdown

 [soundcloud-me]: https://soundcloud.com/scottmuc

-Their interview process felt a bit more ad hoc compared to CloudFoundry.
+Their interview process felt a bit more ad hoc compared to Cloud Foundry.
 After the initial screening interview with **Chris**, who I would correspond with during the whole process, there was a developer assignment.

 I had a blast working on the dev assignment!
 I had the luxury of not having a job so I got to spend a decent amount of